Susquehanna Steam Electric Station: Incidents

 In the plant's first emergency, an electrical fire erupted at a switch box that controls the supply of cooling water to emergency systems.
 No injuries were reported following the 1982 incident.

 Roughly 10,000 gallons of mildly radioactive water spilled at the Station's Unit 1 turbine building after a gasket failed in the filtering system in 1985.
-Installed drains collect water, and is released into the air.
 No radiation was released from the building to the public, and no personnel were contaminated as a result of this incident.

 Surrounding population

 The NRC defines two emergency planning zones around nuclear power plants: a plume exposure pathway zone with a radius of 10 mi, concerned primarily with exposure to, and inhalation of, airborne radioactive contamination, and an ingestion pathway zone of about 50 mi, concerned primarily with ingestion of food and liquid contaminated by radioactivity.

 The 2010 U.S. population within 10 mi of Susquehanna was 54,686, an increase of 3.3 percent in a decade, according to an analysis of U.S. Census data for msnbc.com.
 The 2010 U.S. population within 50 mi was 1,765,761, an increase of 5.5 percent since 2000.
 Cities within 50 miles include Wilkes-Barre (18 miles to city center) and the larger city, Scranton (33 miles to center city).